-We haven’t even kicked off fall semester and it’s time to look for 2018 summer internships?
+We’ve barely kicked off fall semester and it’s time to look for 2019 summer internships?
 In a word…yes.

 The number one mistake we see time and time again is this: Students waiting until spring break to look for summer internships.
 They can’t find any, or deadlines have passed on the ones they have found.

 Certainly there are some companies and programs that will do their summer hiring in late spring.
 BUT if you wait until spring, you will be giving up MANY opportunities to participate in great internships.
 Some companies and government agencies plan far in advance and already have a summer hiring plan.
-For example, the State Department and the White House have already posted their internships for Spring 2018 and will post their Summer 2018 internships by November.
-A quick search on USAJobs shows about 68 federal internships currently accepting applications for 2018 positions.
-The kicker?
-Many federal internships will only accept the first 100 applications–so you’d better be ready to apply ASAP when it opens!
+For example, the White House Internship Program has already finished taking applicants for Spring 2019.
+Many federal internships will only accept the first 100 applications–so you need to be ready to apply ASAP when it opens!
 What is a good plan?

 - Subscribe to internship websites.
 You can set them to email you a weekly digest, or just email you when the kinds of internships that you designate become available.
 Some suggested sites are listed below.

 - Use Handshake.
-The Career Center switched from I-Link to Handshake this summer.
+The Career Center uses Handshake to post jobs and internships for Illinois students and alumni.
 Click on the link below, log in, set up your profile, explore, and set it to contact you when internships you qualify for become available.
 Check back regularly.

 - Attend Career Fairs.
-Did you know that most campus career fairs, like the Business Career Fair and the ACES Career Fair, are open to all students?
+Did you know that most campus career fairs, like the Business Career Fair and the ACES + LAS Career Fair, are open to all students?
 And, many of those employers will have both job and internships available.
-Mark your calendars for the Fall Illini Career & Internship Fair on October 19 too.
 You can find a list of all campus career fairs on Handshake.

 - Gcal or Ical it.
 NOW–right now–go to your Gcal, ical, or good old fashioned planner, and schedule an hour every other week (or every week, if you’re very ambitious) for Internships.(Use this time to check internship listings and prepare your applications.)
 When you find an internship listing, add that due date to your Gcal/ical/planner too.
 Finding and applying for internships and jobs is not done in an afternoon–it really helps to be organized and persistent.